twome/mane/docs/tasks.md

 # tasks / bugs

-BUG FEAT DEBT
+Key: BUG, FEAT (new feature), or DEBT (technical debt)

-- BUG 1: new patch tries to write to the whole dir!! (fixed?)
+- BUG 1: ext gets empty response from server
+- BUG 1: ext ActivePatches fails to render at all with a bad response

 - FEAT 1: forewarn if no connection to server (incl FEAT 3: greyed icon)

 - BUG 1: cache keeps showing patch unless ALL assets are deleted

-- FEAT 1: open patches dir from ext
+- FEAT 3: open patches dir from ext

 - FEAT 1: specify the active matcher in server res